01 a

 Turning Adoption Into Value Top

-Transforming a design system from cost center to value driver can be modeled and tracked by comparing operational cost, operational value, frequency, velocity, and time.
+Transforming a design system from a cost center to a value driver can be modeled and tracked by evaluating key metrics such as operational cost, operational value, frequency, velocity, and time.

-Cost is a measure of human costs and the cost of tooling.
-Frequency is a measure of how often various components of the system are used, which includes actual components (a la; Web or React Components), practices, processes, principles, and patterns.
-This is "adoption."
-Velocity measures how long it takes for system consumers to accomplish tasks.
+Cost refers to both human resources and tooling expenses.
+Frequency measures how often various components of the system are used, including actual components (e.g., Web or React Components), practices, processes, principles, and patterns.
+This is a key indicator of "adoption."
+Velocity tracks the time it takes for system consumers to accomplish tasks, providing insights into efficiency and productivity.

 Savings is a measure of design costs, frequency, and velocity over time.
 This translates directly to operational value.